romiljain5/twitter-clone/README.md

 - **typings.d.ts** file which defines type definition for typescript

 - Used **React-hot-toast** - creates toast - [https://react-hot-toast.com/](https://react-hot-toast.com/) (**yarn add react-hot-toast**)
+- If you get error like node version is not compatible run - **yarn config set ignore-engines true**
+    - Then run **yarn add next-auth**
+    - **How NextAuth works** - It makes sessions for signing and signout for a user, In our app we have used Twitter client id and secret key for authentication of user/ signin of user through twitter

 ### Important project links
 - http://localhost:3000/